 Article 5: Citizenship at the commencement of the Constitution

-This article talks about the citizenship for people at the commencement of the Constitution, i.e., at November 26th, 1949.
+This article talks about citizenship for people at the commencement of the Constitution, i.e., on November 26th, 1949.
 Under this, citizenship is conferred upon those persons who have their domicile in Indian territory and –

 - Who was born in Indian territory; or

 - Whose either parent was born in Indian territory; or